 Is marking of an article compulsory in the cases of article to which a registered design has been applied?

-Yes, it would be always advantageous to the registered proprietors to mark the article so as to indicate the number of the registered design except in the case of Textile designs.
-Otherwise, the registered proprietor would not be entitled to claim damages from any infringer unless the registered proprietor establishes that the registered proprietor took all proper steps to ensure the marking of the article, or the registered proprietor shows that the infringement took place after the person guilty thereof knew or had received notice of the existence of the copyright in the design.
+Yes, it would be always advantageous to the registered proprietors to mark the article so as to indicate the number of the registered design except in the case of textile designs.
+Otherwise, the registered proprietor would not be entitled to claim damages from any infringer unless the registered proprietor establishes that he/she took all proper steps to ensure the marking of the article, or the registered proprietor shows that the infringement took place after the person guilty thereof knew or had received notice of the existence of the copyright in the design.

 Is it mandatory to make the article by industrial process or means, before making an application for registration of design?

 No, design means a conception or suggestion or idea of a shape or pattern which can be applied to an article or intended to be applied by industrial process or means.
-Example – a new shape which can be applied to a pen, thus capable of producing a new pen on the visual appearance.
-It is not mandatory to produce the pen first and then make an application.
+Example – a new shape which can be applied to a pen, thus capable of producing a new pen with a distinct visual appearance.
+It is not mandatory to produce the pen first and then make an application for design registration.

 Why is it important for filing the application for registration of design at the earliest possible?

-First-to-file rule is applicable for registrability of design.
-If two or more applications relating to an identical or a similar design are filed on different dates only first application will be considered for registration of design.
+First-to-file rule is applicable for design registration in India.
+If two or more applications relating to an identical or a similar design are filed on different dates only first application shall be considered for registration of design.

 Can the same applicant make an application for the same design again, if the prior application has been abandoned?

-Yes, the same applicant can apply again since no publication of the abandoned application is made by the Patent Office, provided the applicant does not publish the said design in the meanwhile.
+Yes, the same applicant can apply again since no publication of the abandoned application was made by the Patent Office, provided the applicant does not publish the said design in the meanwhile.

 How to get information on registration of design?

-After registration of design, the most relevant views of the article along with other bibliographic data will be available in the official gazette, which is being published on every Saturday.
-However, such provision cannot be implemented at this stage due to insufficient infrastructure.
+After registration of design, the most relevant views of the article along with other bibliographic data shall be published in the official gazette.

 Whether it is possible to transfer the right of ownership?

 Yes, it is possible to transfer the right through assignment, agreement, transmission with terms and condition in writing or by operation of law.
-However, certain restrictive conditions not being the subject matter of protection relating to registration of design should not be included in the terms and condition of the contract/agreement etc. An application in form-l0, with a fee of Rs.
+An application in form-l0, with a fee of Rs.
 500/- in respect of one design and Rs.
 200/- for each additional design, for registration of the transfer documents is required to be made by the beneficiary to the Controller within six months from the date of execution of the instruments or within further period not exceeding six months in aggregate.
 An original/notarized copy of the instrument to be registered in the register of design is required to be enclosed with the application.

-India is one of the countries party to the Paris Convention, so, the provisions for the right of priority are applicable.
-On the basis of a regular first application filed in one of the contracting state, the applicant may, within six months apply for protection in other contracting states, later application will be regarded as if it had been filed on the same day as the first application.
+On the basis of a first application filed in one of the contracting state, the applicant may, within six months apply for protection in India.
+This application shall be regarded as if it had been filed on the same day as the first application.